VAUTPL/reconocimiento_facial/README.md

 	1. Cambiar camara: Select the camera to use.
 	2. Agregar nuevo rostro: Add new face.
 	3. Entrenar: Train app
-	4. Iniciar reconocimiento
+	4. Iniciar reconocimiento: Start the recognition process
-	5. Salir: Start the recognition process
+	5. Salir: Exit of application